 There is much to see in all of these themes.
 Slains has been the seat of the Hay chiefs for over 700 years and there will be opportunities to explore both Slains Castles.
 North East Scotland was a hotbed of Jacobite support, the coastline here dominated by the Hays and the Keiths, both major Jacobite clans.
 Attachment to Jacobitism survived here long after it had been extinguished elsewhere, backed by a lingering attachment to the Episcopal Church, which thrived in the North East long after it had been largely suppressed.

 Aberdeenshire is sometimes called The Castle Country and there are more than 20 castles, some still inhabited, most in ruins, that can be seen within a very few miles of Cruden Bay.
 Many of these are not usually open to public access and it is hoped we will be able to provide a rare opportunity for members to see them.
-Some of these have close Hay connections, others with families with whom we were closely associated, but all have a thrilling story to tell.
+Some of these have close Hay connections, others belonged to families closely associated with us, but all have a thrilling story to tell.

 We have yet to hear Visit Scotland’s decision on our application, but it was initially well received and, if successful, we hope to bring our members an unforgettable experience next year.